markjanzer/lik/source/articles/the-experiment.html.erb.md

 findings of this experiment will carry weight.

-1. Long-tones are an exercise essential for wind instruments, in which
-    > the instrumentalist sustains a note to improve their tone quality.
+1. Long-tones are an exercise essential for wind instruments, in which the instrumentalist sustains a note to improve their tone quality.
-    > This exercise is not nearly as useful on the piano as pianists do
-    > not have control over sustained tone.
-This is an extreme example,
-    > but it illustrates that exercises might not benefit each
+    This exercise is not nearly as useful on the piano as pianists do not have control over sustained tone.
+This is an extreme example, but it illustrates that exercises might not benefit each instrument equally.
-    > instrument equally.

-> It is not clear whether or not Hannon's finger exercises for piano
-> will provide the same benefit the LIK as they will the traditional
-> piano, or if the LIK will benefit from practicing scales and arpeggios
-> for the same amount of time as the traditional keyboard.
-This could
-> theoretically put the LIK at a disadvantage, but whether it actually
-> will and to what extent will be difficult to determine.
+      It is not clear whether or not Hannon's finger exercises for piano will provide the same benefit the LIK as they will the traditional piano, or if the LIK will benefit from practicing scales and arpeggios for the same amount of time as the traditional keyboard.
+This could theoretically put the LIK at a disadvantage, but whether it actually will and to what extent will be difficult to determine.

 **Using the stats to evaluate.**

-**Retired Darlings**

-I don't intend on spending time attempting impossible tasks on each keyboard.
-Instead I hope that any notable discrepancy in the keyboards' technical limitations will surface as I progress.
-I also have no reason to believe that there will be any difference in technical limitations save for a few tone clusters, because the spacing between keys is identical between the keyboards, and the layouts are very similar (meaning that someone's hands should be able to reach the same set of keys on the traditional keyboard and the LIK). **Is this how I want to do this explanation?
-I don't like it.**

-The rate of improvement will be measured by reflecting on performances in my assessments.
-Early assessments might be more difficult to interpret, as I think that the transferable skills between both keyboards will make unfairly alter my rate of improvement on the keyboard I am worse at playing.
-Thus, I predict that initially my abilities on the LIK will improve faster, as I will benefit from my traditional keyboard experience.
-However, if my prowess on both keyboards become relatively equal for a particular skill (fundamentals, sight reading, or playing by ear), improvement will be much easier to gauge.
-The transferable skills from each keyboard should be negated, and improvements could be taken at face value.

-**Assessing Quality of Musical Instruments**

-There are many ways to assess the quality of musical instruments.
-The harmonica is the most popular instrument because it's cheap and it's easy for a beginner to sound good.
-The recorder does a great job of teaching woodwind fingerings and annoying roommates.
-However neither of these instruments seem to have the same qualities of other instruments with far more recordings such as guitars or drum sets.

-There are an innumerable amount of ways to measure the quality of the instrument (popularity, cost, ability to annoy roommates, etc.). **I am going to measure the quality of instrument by playability**, or the ease of use as people us the instrument to manifest these musical ideas that are in their minds or on paper.

-I'll break this vague concept of playability into two more concrete aspects of playing an instrument: technical limitations and rate of improvement.

-~~Ideally: People who have already read "The Idea" article, and who want to know more about the experiment, be it the reasoning, the methodology, or the hypotheses.
-This article is for the curious and skeptical alike.~~

-Note that this comparison of technical limitations is not perfect.
-If you compare the technical limitations of a saxophone and a piano, you would be disappointed by the saxophone's lack of ability to harmonize, and piano's inability to bend notes or achieve the same reedy tone.

-Most music is composed with technical limitations in mind (with some exceptions **link to mom's song**).
-Composers will not write songs with impossible fingerings because they want their music to be played (making some big assumptions here, I know).
-Thus the assessment of technical limitations is biased towards the instrument that the music was written for.

-However, I think that comparing technical limitations of the two keyboards is much more fair than comparing the saxophone to the keyboard.
-The LIK was designed to be a replacement to the TK, the saxophone was not.
-It is reasonable to expect backwards compatibility when moving forwards.